April 2

 The advantage is that you can keep the roll right with the sealer--and these typically also have a built-in bag cutter, too.

-The disadvantages are that 1) the sealer is bigger and bulkier, and 2) the storage space typically only fits small (20-foot) rolls.
+The disadvantages are that 1) the vacuum sealer is bigger and bulkier, and 2) the storage space typically only fits small (20-foot) rolls.

 Since longer rolls are cheaper, you may decide that bag storage isn't much of a perk.